 Quarterly grants support new or exemplary art projects by nonprofit arts and non-arts organizations, public institutions and artists.

 Annual/Biennial grants support programming and operations of Nevada’s established nonprofit arts and cultural organizations.
 Read more

 Annual grants support arts activities and projects of nonprofit non-arts organizations and public institutions that are integral to the applicant’s mission and goals and are achieved through community partnerships.
 Read more

 - The Grants Program provides guidance, referrals and research to existing grantees and new applicants on a variety of topics such as budget development, evaluations and grant management.

-- Grants Program Director periodically sends out informational Email Blasts to all constituents regarding updates to the grants program, deadlines and workshop dates.
+- Grants Program Coordinator periodically sends out informational Email Blasts to all constituents regarding updates to the grants program, deadlines and workshop dates.
 If interested in getting these announcements, send email to

 Let us know that you want to receive these announcements - indicate your organizations name and contact information.